ivan-hc/ArchImage/README.md

     chmod a+x ./archimage-cli

 # Usage
-In this video I will show all the steps that I will describe in this section:
+In this video I will show all the steps that I will describe in this section (Archimage 1.x):

 https://github.com/ivan-hc/ArchImage/assets/88724353/d53f7e11-ceb3-4bc4-bee9-9372fd88cf8d